The Secret Interpreters: Hidden in Plain Sight

 Even with my high-tech hearing aids or “ear buddies”, in a high density sound context (i.e. large party, group meetings & social events, restaurants with lots of background noise …) I still lean into my dear “interpreters”.

 To be bold enough to acknowledge the significance of the need for an interpreter is no small choice.
 There is a quality of dependence.
 There is a vulnerability.
-There is a realization that without that added support, I may be mis-understood or may mis-understand, either of which is tough.
-I still remember over-hearing someone say (about me to another) “Wow she has gotten slower mentally.”
+There is a realization that without that added support, I may be misunderstood or may misunderstand, either of which is tough.
+I still remember overhearing someone say (about me to another), “Wow, she has gotten slower mentally.”
 No, the truth was I could not hear.

 I encourage you to read the article listing the TIPS for those who love those with hearing challenges.
 Finally, remember there will always be folks around you struggling to hear.
 Please help us out.